 - The framework supports only some of the primary components.

-Flutter vs React Native: Popularity & Market Share
+Flutter vs React Native: Popularity on Google Trends

 (Image source: Google Trends)

 The above image indicates that the popularity of both frameworks is increasing over time.
 However, Flutter is currently more popular as compared to React Native.

 Stack Overflow surveys to know the popularity of various frameworks, tools, and technologies every year.
 In the year 2020, Stack Overflow conducted this survey on 65,000 developers.